 The truth about “drop-ins” is that there is no “drop-in” solution where you simply swap out the refrigerant.

 You may have heard information about “drop-in” replacements for R22.
 We strongly recommend against this route.
 Typically a homeowner who is anxious about the cost of replacing their system seeks out an alternative, and this appears to be an easy solution.
 It usually costs the homeowner more money, and nearly always voids the manufacturer warranty.
 The fact about “drop-ins” is that there is no “drop-in” solution where you just swap out the refrigerant.
 The phrase “drop-in” is indicating retrofitting a air conditioner, which when done right can cost the homeowner as much, or more, money than purchasing a new unit that uses R410a.
 In part, this is because different refrigerants work at different pressure levels and need different parts to run, which forces the technician to replace the most expensive components of your system to fit with the new refrigerant.
 If this vital step is skipped, your system will quickly stop operating, and you’ll be forced to install a new unit anyway.
+If you are dead set on exploring retrofitting, then consult with an HVAC specialist to determine your best option.

 Your manufacturer will typically not pay for the parts to make this transition because retrofitting your AC system will likely void the warranty.
 It’s usually just a temporary fix, but buying a new upgraded AC system will probably benefit most homeowners in dependability, satisfaction, and long-term comfort.